-For over a decade, attorneys at Dunlap Bennett & Ludwig have been helping reunite families, strengthen business, create jobs and protect children and the most vulnerable immigrate to the United States.
-Our lead immigration attorney has more than 30 years of experience handling virtually all immigration issues including several high-profile individual and corporate clients.
+For over a decade, attorneys at Dunlap Bennett & Ludwig have been helping reunite families, strengthen businesses, create jobs and protect children and the most vulnerable immigrants to the United States.
+Our lead immigration attorneys have more than 30 years of experience handling an array of immigration issues for high-profile individual and corporate clients.

-Our practice serves a diverse group of clients including multinational and Fortune 500 corporations, mid -sized privately-held companies, and start-up ventures.
-Our attorneys have experience in a wide range of industries, including: information technology, biotechnology, security, telecommunications, manufacturing, retail, banking, healthcare, entertainment and food and beverage.
+Our practice serves a diverse group of clients including: multinational and Fortune 500 corporations, mid-sized privately-held companies, and start-up ventures.
+Our attorneys have experience across a wide range of industries, including: information technology, biotechnology, security, telecommunications, manufacturing, retail, banking, healthcare, entertainment and food and beverage.
 In addition, we represent numerous universities, embassies, religious organizations, and other non-profit entities, as well as individuals, with immigration needs.
 We also handle asylum and government compliance matters.